Omrikre/linux2JB/README.txt

 instructions:
 - Execute the 'run.sh' bash file
-- follow the instructions by the menu in the terminal
+- Follow the instructions by the menu in the terminal
+- In option 1 - write one symbol at a time

 notes:
 - make sure you enter the right stock symbols while fetching